 Here’s the short version.

 Dovetail offers a free plan and custom enterprise pricing publicly.
-It also published a Professional plan at around $15 per user/month in a 2025 update, alongside Channels starting at ~$50/month for data ingestion.
+It also published a Professional plan at around $39 per user/month Professional in a Verified May 2026 update, alongside Channels starting at ~$50/month for data ingestion.

 But the current pricing page is less explicit than most buyers expect.
 And that’s exactly where the confusion starts.